defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 risks or projects appear, but this should give the community a good sense for what to expect in the coming year.

-Let's make the new year Zcash's best year ever!
+Let's make the new year Zcash's best year yet!